alexpolt/alexpolt.github.io/src/alloc.md

   Now what we can learn from garbage collectors is that some objects are persistent, such objects usually live till the end of the program.
 In the above example the generated strings could be such objects.
-We can rig our string with an allocator that will allocate memory in big chunks and uses bump allocation from that chunks.
-It doesn't need to free memory because it's assumed that memory is going to be held until the end.
+We can rig our string with an allocator that will allocate memory in big chunks and use bump allocation from these chunks.
+It doesn't need to free memory because it's assumed that memory is going to be held till the end.
 Here is some incomplete code:

     template<typename T>
     allocator {